-Article 49 - Declarations of protest
+Article 49 Declarations of protest

 - Member associations and their clubs are entitled to lodge protests.
-In the event of a protest, the ethics and disciplinary inspector may make submissions on behalf of UEFA. - Protests must reach the Control, Ethics and Disciplinary Body in writing, indicating the relevant grounds, within 24 hours of the end of the match in question. - The 24-hour time limit may not be extended.
-For the sake of the smooth running of a competition, the corresponding competition regulations may shorten the protest deadline accordingly. - 4 The protest fee is €1,000.
+Protests must reach the Control, Ethics and Disciplinary Body in writing, indicating the relevant grounds, within 24 hours of the end of the match in question. - The 24-hour time limit may not be extended.
+For the sake of the smooth running of a competition, the corresponding competition regulations may shorten the protest deadline accordingly. - The protest fee is €1,000.
 It must be paid when the protest is lodged and is reimbursed only if the protest is admitted.

-Article 50 - Admissibility of protests
+Article 50 Admissibility of protests

-- A protest is admissible only if it is based on: - a) an ineligible player's participation in a match as a consequence of that player not fulfilling the conditions defined in the relevant competition regulations; - an unfit field of play, as long as the referee was informed as soon as the problem was reported or observed (whether in writing before the match, or orally by a team captain, in the presence of the captain of the opposing team, during the match); - an obvious error by the referee as defined by Article 9 of these regulations, in which case the protest may be directed only at the disciplinary consequences of the referee's obvious error:
+- A protest is admissible only if it is based on: - a. an ineligible player's participation in a match as a consequence of that player not fulfilling the conditions defined in the relevant competition regulations;

-- d) an obvious violation of a rule by the referee that had a decisive influence on the final result of the match: - e) any other significant incident that had a decisive influence on the final result of the match. - Protests may not be lodged against factual decisions taken by the referee.
+- an unfit field of play, as long as the referee was informed as soon as the problem was reported or observed (whether in writing before the match, or orally by a team captain, in the presence of the captain of the opposing team, during the match); - c. an obvious error by the referee as defined by Article 9 of these regulations, in which case the protest may be directed only at the disciplinary consequences of the referee's obvious error; - d. an obvious violation of a rule by the referee that had a decisive influence on the final result of the match; - e. any other significant incident that had a decisive influence on the final result of the match. - Protests may not be lodged against factual decisions taken by the referee.